alexjungaalto/ResearchPublic/GMSNonStat/README.md

 Find source code and preprints related to our research on machine learning in big data over networks.

-/GMSNonStat contains source code for experiments in the paper "On the Sample Complexity of Graphical Model Selection from Non-Stationary Samples"
+this folder  contains source code for experiments in the paper "On the Sample Complexity of Graphical Model Selection from Non-Stationary Samples" by Nguyen Tran, Oleksii Abramenko, Alexander Jung

+"Clime.R" contains code for CLIME experiments in Sec.
+4-A "simulate_GMS_Ju.m" contains code for experiments in Sec.
+4-A "simulate_GMS_glasso" contains code for group Lasso experiments in Sec 4-A "Pedestrian_Ju.m" contains code for the experiments discussed in Sec.
+4-B

 ## License